DenefLab/EMIRGE/README.md

 # EMIRGE
 Set of scripts/guidelines for EMIRGE analysis of metagenomic data.

-## The following script has been tested with the following dependencies
+## The script has been tested with the following dependencies

 ```R
 bowtie v1.0.0